nstarmore/lbg-repo-1/README.md

 # LBG-REPO-1

 This is and example of normal text in git repository.

+Some description of what the code/app actually does and some background.

 ## Contents
     1 Installation
     2 Usage
+    3 Git Commands

 ## Installation
 If this were actual software, you would probably want installion instructions in the README so that people can figur out how to install your software.